FairFerry

 6. Costs and Process Risk

-If a claim is unsuccessful, FairFerry bears all legal and court costs incurred in connection with the enforcement of the claim, including but not limited to court fees, lawyer's fees, expert fees, and any other procedural costs.
-Under no circumstances will the user be liable for any costs related to the claim.
+If a claim is unsuccessful, FairFerry bears all legal and court costs incurred in connection with enforcing the claim, including court fees, lawyer’s fees, expert fees and any other procedural costs.
+Under no circumstances will the User be required to bear any legal, court or procedural costs in the event of an unsuccessful outcome.

 7. Settlements

-If the User receives any payment directly from the ferry operator in relation to the claim — whether by way of settlement, compensation, or otherwise — the User must notify FairFerry immediately.
-FairFerry's success fee applies to any compensation received, regardless of whether payment is made directly to the User or via FairFerry.
+If the User receives any payment directly from the ferry operator in relation to the claim — whether by way of settlement, compensation or otherwise — the User must notify FairFerry immediately.
+FairFerry’s success fee applies to any compensation received, regardless of whether payment is made directly to the User or via FairFerry.

 8. Exclusivity and Double Enforcement

-The User must notify FairFerry immediately upon receiving any direct approach, offer, or payment from the ferry operator in connection with the claim.
+The User must notify FairFerry immediately upon receiving any direct approach, offer or payment from the ferry operator in connection with the claim.

-9. Retroactive Claims
+9. Retroactive Claims and Limitation Period

 10. Termination and Withdrawal